bilkusg/BabyPlanetarium/README.md

-# babyplanetarium by greenwheel
+# Planetarium by greenwheel
 > A Babylon.js application designed for the Oculus Quest but easily modifiable for other platforms, which attempts to display the sky with reasonable accuracy.

 ## Usage
-Just configure your web server to serve from the top directory  and then point your browser accordingly
+Configure your web server to serve from the public directory  and then point your browser accordingly

 When you start the program it allows you to configure various parameters which control the resulting view of the sky.
 Then when you enter, the VR app is displayed.
 Clicking on the logo at the bottom right will put you into full VR mode if your hardware supports this.

 ### Oculus Quest controls
 When you launch the main app, you will see a view of the sky with a rather boring black ground.
 There is a control panel to the north which can be controlled by pointing the laser beam on the right hand controller and pressing the trigger.
-You can also control things using the xy and ab buttons, and the thumb controllers on each hand.
+You can also control things using the xy and ab buttons, and the thumb controllers on each hand, and there is a text display attached to each controller with a guide to what does what, as well as some useful information.

 The buttons work as follows: